top of page

 A 2019 analysis by the Peterson Institute revealed this: “Contrary to President Trump’s assertion that ‘We lose the lawsuits, almost all the lawsuits in the WTO,’ U.S. officials have won 20 times in their challenges to Chinese trade practices since the first U.S. WTO case against China in 2004.
 None were lost, and three cases are still pending.
 Chinese officials have brought 16 complaints against the United States since 2002 and won five, lost one, and gotten a split decision on three, with seven cases pending.”

-By this point, it also won’t come as a galloping shock that I believe President Trump is deeply misguided on this.
+By this point, it also won’t come as a galloping shock that we believe President Trump is deeply misguided on this.
 To us, one of the most important functions of the WTO is the appellate body that essentially functions as the Supreme Court for international trade.
 As designed, this body hears appeals regarding decisions by lower WTO dispute settlement panels (which provides a mechanism to challenge unfair trade practices).
 Roughly two-thirds of all WTO disputes reach the appellate body, and its rulings are binding on WTO member states.
 There are seven seats on the appellate body and the rules require at least three judges appear to form a panel to adjudicate a given dispute.

 … and herein lies the problem.
 Since December 2020, all seven seats on the appellate body have been vacant.
 Beginning in the Obama administration, the United States started blocking all new appointments to the appellate body as the terms of its judges expired.
 Without a functioning appellate body to hear cases, the entire process has broken down.
 By May 2024, the United States had blocked a motion to fill these vacancies seventy-five times in a row.